Who would have thought our most advanced gene-editing tool would be carbon-copied from one of the most primitive life forms on Earth?

-Meanwhile, a team of British scientists was given the go-ahead to CRISPR-edit human embryos earlier this year (see the Cosmos story Britain approves genetic modification of embryos).
+Meanwhile, a team of British scientists was given the go-ahead to CRISPR-edit human embryos earlier this year.
 The researchers’ licence allows them to study genetically altered embryos for up to two weeks, to understand genes involved in early human development.

 What’s next for CRISPR?